-portraits for a Bonfire Society
+portraits of a Bonfire Society in Lewes

 From portraiture through history, I think mug shots are what fascinate me the most; everything from the late 19th century up to the 1930s and 40s.
 When you think about it, there was nothing like that done as portraiture, they were mere record shots of people forced to pose against a wall.